Featured Comment:

 - Sake: I always use unsalted drinking sake for cooking.
 If using cooking sake, adjust the salt content.

-- Mirin: I recommend going for “hon mirin” (本みりん) for the most authentic flavour.
+- Mirin: I recommend going for “hon mirin” (本みりん) for the most authentic flavor.

 - Sugar: Regular sugar is fine, though I recently prefer light brown cane sugar.